barar953/HwSw/Additional files/README.md

 # Additional Files Directory

-This directory contains utility and support files for the project, organized into the following structure:
+This directory contains utility and support files for the project, organized into the following structure :

 ```Additional files/
 ├── Json_dumps/